salessa/compwned/README.md

 2. The full breached password list (SHA-1 hashes) is ~13GB when uncompressed.
 This might make it challenging for some people to download and work with the list on their local machine.

 So I have created a compact (**~550MB**) representation of the pwned passwords (a bloom filter essentially - see the "How it Works" section below).
 The file is currently hosted at:
-[https://umich.box.com/shared/static/711ty0od6koat9mzqtuzcs9g9mmz8kqq.bin](https://umich.box.com/shared/static/711ty0od6koat9mzqtuzcs9g9mmz8kqq.bin).
+[https://web.eecs.umich.edu/~salessaf/hibp_4615205609_10.bin](https://web.eecs.umich.edu/~salessaf/hibp_4615205609_10.bin) (Look at the bottom of this README for additional download locations and checksum).
 If you check for a pwned password using this file, you will definitely find it.
 The catch is that if you search for a *non*-pwned password, there is a 0.1% chance the program will tell you it is pwned (i.e. an ~0.1% false positive).
 In short, if you cannot find your password in the compressed list, it means it is not is the original list of Pwned passwords.
-(Look at the bottom of this README for additional download locations and checksum).

 This repository contains a sample Python program/library that lets you search through this bloom filter without sending your password (or its hash) to the remote server.
 And you do not have to download the large file to your machine!
 Checking for a single password requires you to access only 10 bytes of data on the remote server.
 You can optionally download the full bloom filter to your local machine and use this Python program/library to search through it.